camillefrancq/sml5202-final-francq/page4.md

 </ul>

 <h3>In the city</h3>
 When travelling to a country it is fairly easy to get lost or to not find places you are looking for.
-The following activity provides some basic words of buildings, institutions and area's in order to help you find your way back if lost.
+The following activity provides some basic words of buildings, institutions and area's in order to help you find your way back if lost. <br>

 <iframe src="https://h5p.org/h5p/embed/685342" width="1090" height="801" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>
 <hr>